 7. Listen to your Moka, it tells you when it’s done.
 As soon as your the Moka starts making a rumbling sound, take it off the burner immediately.
 At this point, it’s best to not open the lid, as hot coffee will bubble and spurt all over you.
 Just trust the noises.
 If you leave (or forget) your Moka on the stove after it starts sputtering, it will either 1) Burn the coffee, making it bitter or undrinkable 2) Push all the brewed coffee out of the pot and onto your stove, and then burn it there.
 As a person whose morning getting-ready-in-front-of-the-mirror time is often interrupted by the scent of charred espresso drifting into the room, I can tell you it’s a good idea dedicate five minutes to staying near your Moka.

 8. (Add sugar and) drink your Italian espresso!
-You can add sugar directly into the top chamber of the Moka if everyone you’re making coffee for takes it.
+Now that you have your strong Italian Coffee, you can add sugar directly into the top chamber of the Moka if everyone you’re making coffee for takes it.
 Keep in mind that Italian espresso is much stronger than coffee in other parts of the world, so reach for the tiny cup, not the mug.

 9. Wash the Moka.
 No, no, no not with soap!
 Mokas really pick up the flavor of what you put in them.
 It’s enough to rinse yours with hot water, using your finger to rub any coffee grounds away.
 If you see a dark, shiny film inside the top chamber, that’s actually a good sign.
-It’s accumulated coffee oils that not only shield your espresso from absorbing a metallic taste, but are said to actually increase it’s flavor.
+It’s accumulated coffee oils that not only shield your espresso from absorbing a metallic taste but are said to actually increase its flavor and make your future cups taste like really good Italian coffee.

 10. Tame your Moka if it acts up.